Making the transition to eating a Whole Food Plant Based diet doesn’t happen overnight.

-I ate a piece of a baguette dipped in really expensive olive oil on Easter (something I used to LOVE) and I couldn’t believe how strange and out of place it felt in my mouth.
+I ate a piece of a baguette dipped in really expensive olive oil (something I used to LOVE) and I couldn’t believe how strange and out of place it felt in my mouth.
 It wasn’t at all appealing and I had no interest in having another bite.

 When you reach this point, it’s almost like you want to enjoy the foods that you used to enjoy, but you just don’t.
-So you go back to eating broccoli and quinoa, you put on some fucking patchouli and you start making a pair of rope sandals because, well…if the shoe fits.
+So you go back to eating broccoli and quinoa, you put on some fucking patchouli, and you start making a pair of rope sandals because, well…if the shoe fits.

 This might be disappointing for a half a second, but the reality is, when you lose your taste for foods that aren’t doing your beautiful bod any favors, it becomes really damn easy not to eat them.
-Plus, rope sandals are really sturdy and functional, so it’s a win-win.
+Plus, rope sandals are suprisingly sturdy and functional, so it’s a win-win.

 If eating a shit load of whole plant foods is something that you want to do more of, I’ve got you.

 The Clean Food Dirty Girl Plant Fueled Weekly Meal Plans are waiting for you.
-If you’re not sure how to meal plan and batch cooking feels like a constant experiment that fails more often than not, this is exactly what you need.
+If you’re not sure how to meal plan, and batch cooking feels like a constant experiment that fails more often than not, this is exactly what you need.